JessicaDJSilva/tic-tac-toe-gamepython/README.md

 ## Credit
-Code institute template was used. code institute for deployment terminal
+Code institute template was used.
+Code institute for deployment terminal